dalps/unfoldings/README.md

 ## Example

-You can model-check in the toplevel with the provided [examples Petri nets](examples/):
+You can play with the model-checker in the toplevel using the [examples](examples/):

 ```ocaml
 open Stringnetlib;;